 Tudor Grange Academy Kingshurst recognise the importance of the student voice and promotes this through a variety of channels such as Form Reps, Head Boys / Head Girls and Student Voice.
 Each tutor group has the opportunity and is encouraged to discuss and share ideas on key academy policies and topics.
 These are developed in a number of arenas with Form Rep’s and Student Voice and which in turn are presented to SLT by the Head Boys / Girls.
 As a result of this process there have been many changes to the academy, most recently the design of our new post-16 common room and our mobile phone policy.

-Elected representatives in each year group are given the opportunity and responsibility of producing materials to educate and engage the students on key topics such as radicalisation; bullying; CSE; e-safety etc. Thus empowering the students to take an active awareness and ensuring staff have an understanding from their perspective.
+Elected representatives in each year group are given the opportunity and responsibility of supporting teachers to produce materials for Dropdown Days to educate and engage the students on key topics such as radicalisation; bullying; CSE; e-safety etc. Thus empowering the students to take an active awareness and ensuring staff have an understanding from their perspective.

 The student body is also heavily involved in our interview process for potential new teachers.
 They are allotted a section of the interview day where they will conduct their own questions as a panel and feedback to the SLT team.

 Throughout the school day the importance of laws, whether they be those that govern the class, the school, the local community or the country, are consistently reinforced through the school’s assembly programme as well as when dealing with issues of behaviour and conduct when students are expected to accept responsibility for their actions.

 Through the Lifelong Learning (LLL) programme students are taught the value and reasons behind laws and the consequences if these are broken.

 We have an extremely close working partnership with our local community policing team who will speak to students either at assemblies to embed understanding, or on an individual / group basis if we feel particular aspects of law need to be re-enforced and explored.